Are you wondering if you should see a Chiropractor or Physical Therapist?

 ‘Everything a chiropractor can do and more’

-This chart outlines some of the key differences between physical therapy and chiropractic.
+This chart outlines some of the key differences between chiropractor or physical therapist.

 According to the website guidedoc.com, physical therapy "covers more aspects of the human body.”